ademirson1g/springbootwebsite/README.md

 # springbootwebsite

-TO BE ABLE TO USE THE WEBSITE YOU SHOULD WRITE npm install react-scripts --save
+TO BE ABLE TO USE THE WEBSITE YOU SHOULD WRITE IN THE TERMINAL TO INSTALL NODE MODULES :

-IN THE TERMINAL TO INSTALL NODE MODULES
+                                  npm install react-scripts --save

 Website for Music List Created Using Spring Boot and React